wp-plugins/wp-piwik/readme.txt

 == Description ==

+**IMPORTANT: Piwik 2.14.0 and 2.14.1 DO NOT WORK WITH WP-PIWIK IN PHP MODE.
+Please DO NOT UPDATE to Piwik 2.14.0. or Piwik 2.14.1 or SWITCH TO HTTP MODE BEFORE UPDATING PIWIK.
+Presumably, Piwik 2.14.2 will work again.
+Read [this support thread](https://wordpress.org/support/topic/php-fatal-error-after-updating-piwik-to-2140) on further information.**

 This plugin adds a Piwik stats site to your WordPress dashboard.
 It's also able to add the Piwik tracking code to your blog.

 To use this plugin you will need your own Piwik instance.
 If you do not already have a Piwik setup, you have two simple options: use either [Self-hosted](http://piwik.org/) or [Cloud-hosted](http://piwik.org/hosting/).